web-infra-dev/modern.js/website/builder/src/en/guide/plugin/introduction.md

 Builder can use webpack or rspack as bundler, expose unified Node.js API, and integrate into different frameworks.
 Users can painlessly switch between bundlers.

-**But users can't use builder plugins directly in frameworks.**
+**But users can't use Builder plugins directly in frameworks.**
-Because these frameworks (e.g. modern.js) not only reuse the compiling features provided by the builder, but can also be built with lots of other parts.
+Because these frameworks (e.g. modern.js) not only reuse the compiling features provided by the Builder, but can also be built with lots of other parts.

 ## Write a plugin